Our research is editorially independent but we may earn a commission for purchases made through our links.

 One experience celiac sufferers likely miss is a night out drinking and eating at their favorite gastropub.
 Long for this no more, because Ground Breaker Brewing in Portland Oregon brews gluten-free beer while whipping up hearty dishes to enjoy alongside.
 Grass-fed burgers, classic sandwiches like the Cubano, chowder with crostini, and buttermilk fried chicken are some of the pub fare options.
 Then sip one of the chestnut, lentil, or sorghum-based ales.

 Chicago deep-dish pizza is a far cry from typical thin crusts that gluten-free eaters often have to settle on.
 And Chicago’s Pizza, with its three locations in the city, didn’t see that as acceptable.
 They defied deep dish dough making science and have created a drool-worthy recipe that rivals any in the area.
 Calzones, pasta, garlic bread, focaccia gourmet sandwiches, fried calamari and classic desserts can all be ordered gluten-free.

 Alabama isn’t the first place that comes to mind when searching for progressive gluten-free establishments, but Mason Dixon set the pace by being the first in the state.
-Travel to Huntsville for sandwiches that have been constructed with the most detail possible—meats are cured in house, and all the fixings like fermented veggies, sweet potato chips and sauces are crafted on site, start to finish.
-A giant list of breads from traditional white, maple cinnamon raisin, jalapeño cheddar and southern biscuits give any classic, wheat-filled recipes a run for their money.
+Travel to Huntsville for sandwiches that have been constructed with the most detail possible—meats are cured in-house, and all the fixings like fermented veggies, sweet potato chips, and sauces are crafted on-site, start to finish.
+A giant list of bread from traditional white, maple cinnamon raisin, jalapeño cheddar, and southern biscuits give any classic, wheat-filled recipes a run for their money.